Understanding VA Loan Rates for Veterans and Military Families

 What makes VA loan rates different?

 VA home loans are a well-earned benefit that often come with lower interest rates than conventional or FHA loans.
-Because the U.S. Department of Veterans Affairs guarantees a portion of the loan, lenders take on less risk—so you can access better terms without paying private mortgage insurance or making a down payment in most cases.
+Because the U.S. Department of Veterans Affairs guarantees a portion of the loan, lenders take on less risk—so you can access more favorable terms without paying private mortgage insurance or making a down payment in most cases.

 What is a VA loan interest rate?